hesa/edu/README.md

 I have been teaching embedded programming using C, Java, about Free and Open Source Software (I have even taught Software Processes).
-How well I did, and still do, that I leave to others to say.
-I really hope I don't suck to much.
+How well I did, and still do, I leave to others to say.
+I really hope I don't suck too much in general.
+Too some I am horribly bad and to some I might even be quite good.
 I do not write this page thinking I am an awesome instructor or programmering.
 I think the main reason I write this is that I love programming (programming makes my brain feel good) and I really love seeing students show that smile when they "finally"